Update on the Paris Pass!

 Musée d’Orsay

-Free entry with the Paris Pass
+[Free entry with the Paris Pass]

 Home to France’s national collection of impressionist, postimpressionist, and art nouveau movements spanning from the 19th and early 20th centuries, this is a must visit museum.
-Some of the most famous artists showcased here include: Degas, Manet, Van Gogh and Renoir.

 Place Vendôme